 At the core, linking in a configuration-managed environment matches the right version of the asset to the current release.
 For us, this has always meant that a Jira Release uses/works on a Configuration.
 Navigating a link means identifying the Release used and the version of the artifact for that release.

 Our goal was to reveal this with a few simple updates that preserved the operation's functionality while making the operation transparent to the users.

 My Release Configuration

 For the project configuration, the project owner is identifying the primary configuration for a release.
 This is a simple association of a Jira release to a specific enterprise configuration.

-In this release, OSLC Connect for Jira provides previews to critical Jira Release information so you can make those associations simply.
+In this release, OSLC Connect for Jira provides previews of critical Jira Release information so you can make those associations simple.